-The most common family story is this one, and it drove me crazy.
-Students would say that they wanted to go to Iowa, Michigan, Wisconsin, Purdue, Notre Dame, or some other well-known big university.
-My question—to both students and parents—was what is your financial “safety school”?
+The most common family story is this one: Students would say that they wanted to go to Iowa, Michigan, Wisconsin, Purdue, Notre Dame, or some other well-known big university.
+My question—to both students and parents—was what is your financial “safety school?”

-So he gets in!
-And the costs vary from over $22,000 to $52,000 at each school.
-They start working on scholarships in March!
-Then they come into my office soon after this initial search.
+So the student gets in, and the costs vary from over $25,000 to $65,000 at each school.
+The family starts working on scholarships in March, and then they come into my office soon after this initial search.

 “We cannot afford any of these schools.
 What do we do?”

-There’s not a lot that can be done at this point because merit scholarships have a deadline!
-Many of these four-year college students have to start at community college or over-borrow simply because they never had an honest “Money Talk” about the typical net cost for each college on the list and the family’s true capacity to pay it—sad, sad story, over and over and over again.
+There’s not a lot that can be done at this point because merit scholarships have a deadline.
+Many of these four-year college students have to start at community college or over-borrow simply because they never had an honest “Money Talk” about the typical net cost for each college on the list and the family’s true capacity to pay it.

 During my first year of counseling, I watched a competition for a local $1,000 scholarship.
 One of the citizens awarding the money asked one of our seniors how he would pay for his college, Drake University, which at the time cost about $27,000 a year.
 His reply was “My parents are taking out a second mortgage on our house.”

-He tells her that $5,000 is like a 10 percent off coupon and that they could not afford Iowa.
-Both parents were unwilling to go into significant debt when comparable college options existed at much lower price points.
+He told her that $5,000 is like a 10 percent off coupon and that they can’t afford Iowa.
+Both parents were unwilling to incur significant debt when comparable college options existed at much lower price points.

-So the daughter becomes surly.
-She would not look at other schools, despite multiple talks with her counselor and her parents.
-She ended up at the local community college, where she matured, did well, and transferred to a four-year college, where she is very successful.
+Rather than looking at other schools, despite multiple talks with her counselor and her parents, the girl ended up at the local community college, where she matured, did well, and transferred to a four-year college, where she was very successful.

-That girl could have earned a much lower net cost at a “lesser” four-year school, but she wouldn’t listen after seeing a school that she only learned after the fact was out of her price range.
+That girl could have earned a much lower net cost at a comparable four-year school, but she wouldn’t listen after seeing a school that she learned after the fact was out of her price range.

 Curious?
-You’ll find a lot of Value Colleges in OTC’s America’s Most Affordable Colleges and OnToCollege’s Platinum Guide, Appendix D (my top 35 ‘value schools.’).
+You’ll find a lot of Value Colleges in OnToCollege’s America’s Most Affordable Colleges and OnToCollege’s Platinum Guide, Appendix D (my top 35 ‘value schools.’).
 Check them out under College Counseling at OnToCollege.com.